 At system startup in the follow mode, keep the frame horizontally and manually adjust the camera to the horizontal position, and adjust it's heading.
-Camera easily "jumps" between the magnetic poles, and when left near desired position, it will stick to home position automatically.
+Camera easily "jumps" between the magnetic poles.
+Rotate the camera by hands to desired horizontal position, it will stick to the nearest magnetic pole.